rohanrajpal/rohanrajpal.github.io/_posts/2019-08-12-GSoC-with-VideoLAN.markdown

 ### Patches

 I made an account on [VideoLAN's Gitlab](code.videolan.org) and worked on [this](https://code.videolan.org/rohanrajpal/vlc-qml) repository.
 I used to push all my commits there to get them reviewed.
 Then made patches out of them and sent commits to the VLC-developer mailing list.
+A few other people would then review the patches.
+Finally, after making the required changes, the patches would get merged.

 <span style="font-size: 14pt">
 [Here](https://patches.videolan.org/project/vlc-devel/list/?submitter=908&state=*) is a list of all my patches.
 </span>